-JAKARTA, March 6 (Reuters) - Indonesia President Joko Widodo has instructed his administration to complete negotiations over the purchase of a majority stake in Freeport-McMoRan Inc's local unit by the end of April, a cabinet minister said late on Monday.
+JAKARTA, March 6 (Reuters) - Indonesia President Joko Widodo has instructed his administration to complete negotiations over the purchase of a majority stake in Freeport-McMoRan Inc's local unit by the end of April, a cabinet minister said on Monday.

 Freeport in January said it was edging closer to a permit deal with Indonesia for Grasberg, the world's second-biggest copper mine, but the miner cautioned it had not struck any formal agreements.

 Rio has a 40 percent interest in PTFI's Grasberg contract, which entitles it to a 40 percent share of all production after 2022.
 Rio has held talks with Indonesia about a possible exit to the venture.